Trump blames Iran for tanker attacks, stoking fears of confrontation

 U.N.
 Secretary-General Antonio Guterres told the U.N.
 Security Council on Thursday the world could not afford “a major confrontation in the Gulf region”.

 China, the European Union and others have called for restraint from all sides.
-Germany said the U.S. video was not enough to apportion blame for Thursday’s attack.
+In a notable signal that close U.S. allies are wary of Washington’s position, Germany said the U.S. video was not enough to apportion blame for Thursday’s attack.

 The U.S. military said black-and-white footage it filmed from a U.S. aircraft showed Iran’s Guards on one of their patrol boats drawing up to the Kokuka Courageous and removing an unexploded limpet mine from its hull.